 You may recognise yourself in other Not Enough Archetypes and that’s normal.
 But based on your responses today, this archetype appears to be the most active pattern shaping your ‘Not Enough’ stories right now.

-Fear of rejection or conflict.
+Fear of conflict, emotional engulfment, or pain

 We are storied creatures.
 What we believe, what we do, how we live – every inch of our experiences are storied and it’s how we make sense of and move through our world.